 What is the time commitment?
 Are there additional expectations?
 The Gig Coordinator relays necessary details about a performance to the students.
 Gigs generally do not exceed two hours of playing time but it is necessary to arrive at least one-half hour early for set-up.
 Students should decide on a playlist ahead of time, be on time to the venue and arrive prepared to play.
 They should bring music stands, “Real Books and be ready to adjust the play list as necessary.
-Three community service learning hours are awarded for each two-hour performance, with adjustments made for longer gigs and significant travel time.

 Do students play outside of Seattle?
 Gigs are almost always located in the Seattle area.
 This is important because families and students need arrange their own transportation.